paulober/MicroPico/README.md

 ## Settings

-To connect to your board, use the `Global settings` command to go to the extensions settings.
+To configure the extension, use the `Global settings` command to go to the extensions settings.

 If you want to synchronize a subfolder of your project instead of the entire project, enter the name of the subfolder in the `sync_folder` field.

+If you want to specify the device or COM port manually (instead of using the default auto-connect mode), set `auto_connect` to be `false` and then specify a `manual_com_device` value.
+This might be `COM3` on Windows, for example, or `/dev/tty.usbmodem0000000000001` on a Mac.

 Please refer to [Settings](settings.md) for a list of all the settings.